-&lt;sup>2To be precise, only the RPP q-analogue (1.6) is proved fully bijectively.
+3To be precise, only the RPP q-analogue (1.6) is proved fully bijectively.
 We do not have a description of the (restricted) inverse map $\Omega = \Phi^{-1}$ to give a fully bijective proof of (1.4).
 Instead we prove that the (restricted) Hillman-Grassl map is bijective in this case in part via an algebraic argument.
-We believe that map $\Omega$ can in fact be given an explicit description, but perhaps the resulting bijective proof would be more involved (cf. [NPS]).
+We believe that map Ω can in fact be given an explicit description, but perhaps the resulting bijective proof would be more involved (cf. [NPS]).

-10.3.
-As we mention in the introduction, there are many proofs of the HLF, some of which give rise to generalizations and pave interesting connections to other areas (see e.g. [Ban, CKP, GNW, K1, NPS, Pak, Rem, Ver]).
+11.2.
+As we mention in the introduction, there are many proofs of the HLF, some of which give rise to generalizations and pave interesting connections to other areas (see e.g. [Ban, CKP, GNW, Han, K1, NPS, Pak, Rem, Ver]).
 Unfortunately, none of them easily adapt to skew shapes.
 Ideally, one would want to give a NPS-style bijective proof of the NHLF (Theorem 1.2), but for now any direct proof would be of interest.

-Recall that Stanley's Theorem 1.3 is a special case of more general Stanley's hook-content formula for $s{\lambda}(1, q, \ldots, q^M)$ (see e.g. [S3, §7.21]).
+Recall that Stanley's Theorem 1.3 is a special case of more general Stanley's hook-content formula for $s{\lambda}(1, q, \ldots, q^N)$ (see e.g. [S3, §7.21]).
 Krattenthaler was able to combine the Hillman-Grassl correspondence with the jeu-de-taquin and the NPS correspondences to obtain bijective proofs of the hook-content formula [K2, K3].
-Is there a NHLF-style hook-content formula for $s{\lambda/\mu}(1, q, \ldots, q^M)$ ?
-See Section 8 for a version for border strips and a discussion for general skew shapes.
+Is there a NHLF-style hook-content formula for $s{\lambda/\mu}(1, q, \ldots, q^N)$?

-In a different direction, the hook-length formula for $f^{\lambda}$ has a celebrated probabilistic proof [GNW].
-If an NPS-style proof is too much to hope for, perhaps a GNW-style proof of the NHLF would be more natural and as a bonus would give a simple way to sample from $\text{SYT}(\lambda/\mu)$ (as would the NPS-style proof, cf. [Sag2]).
+In a different direction, the hook-length formula for f^{λ} has a celebrated probabilistic proof [GNW].
+If an NPS-style proof is too much to hope for, perhaps a GNW-style proof of the NHLF would be more natural and as a bonus would give a simple way to sample from SYT(λ/μ) (as would the NPS-style proof, cf. [Sag2]).
 Such algorithm would be theoretical and computational interest.
-Note that for general posets $\mathcal{P}$ on n elements, there is a $O(n^3 \log n)$ time MCMC algorithm for perfect sampling of linear extensions of $\mathcal{P}$ [Hub].
+Note that for general posets \mathcal{P} on n elements, there is a $O(n^3 \log n)$ time MCMC algorithm for perfect sampling of linear extensions of \mathcal{P} [Hub].